stevekinney/scratch-workshop/src/content/jumping-with-velocity-and-ground-detection.md

 title: 'Jumping With Velocity And Ground Detection'
 ---

-When we first looked at [jumping with velocity](jumping-with-velocity-but-without-ground-detection), we had to use some math to keep track of where started from in order to land in the same position.
+When we first looked at [jumping](jumping-with-velocity-but-without-ground-detection), we had to use some math to keep track of where started from in order to land in the same position.
 In a platform game, we don't necessarily care where we started, we just care that we're on solid ground.

 ```scratch
 when green flag clicked